maximehk/ha_lights/README.md

 # Turn on a specific light with optional brightness and color settings
 lights.living_room_tripod.turn_on(brightness=255, rgb_color=Colors.chill_evening)

-# Create an entity group and use it to control lights
+# Create an entity group and use it to control lights and switches with a single API
 living_room = EntityGroup([lights.living_room_tripod, switches.lr_smart_plug])
 living_room.toggle()
 ```